 - Walking and acting with awareness, calm, and confidence

-- Making a safety plan for everywhere they go about what to do and not do to stay safe – and how to get help if they need it.
+- Making a safety plan for everywhere they go including online about what to do and not do to stay safe – and how to get help if they need it.

 During Kidpower workshops, we give our students opportunities to rehearse these skills.
-We encourage you to practice most of these skills at home as well, adapting the context for your family’s situation.
+We encourage you to be clear about your safety rules and to practice most of these skills at home as well, adapting the context for your family’s situation.
 When you coach a child to act out these skills, lead with the same spirit you might use to help a child learn how to swim or ride a bike.

 Keep your attitude upbeat and focus on supporting the child’s success.
 Avoid turning your attention to the bad things that might happen if the child were to drown, be hit by a car, or have a safety problem with a person.
 If you feel yourself becoming anxious or upset when you are working with your child, take a break and practice again later.
 Children learn much better when their adults are calm.